 During the one-time soil characterization effort, field descriptions, soil sampling, and laboratory analyses will be done according to National Cooperative Soil Survey (NCSS) and Natural Resources Conservation Service (NRCS) protocols (see Burt, 2004; Schoeneberger et al., 2012).
 These approaches represent widely accepted and recognized standards for soil characterization and analysis, and, therefore, are appropriate choices for NEON.
 Table 2 shows the soil analyses that will be completed, and the methods that will be used.
 Contracted soil scientists local to each NEON domain will determine the locations to sample using their knowledge of soils at each site, as well as vegetation community and topographical information.
-Approximately 10-40 soil pit or coring locations will be chosen, based on the size and spatial heterogeneity of the site.
-(The upper limit of locations is constrained by available budget for this effort.)
-Field reports, including soil profile descriptions at each sampling location, a soil map, and recommendations for future NEON and community sampling efforts (e.g., areas requiring upland versus wetland sampling approaches) will be produced from the characterization work.
-In addition, physical and chemical analyses by soil horizon (listed in Table 2) will be made available to NEON data users via the online data portal, and soil samples by horizon will be archived according to NCSS protocols (air-dried, sieved to \leq 2mm, and stored in a cool, dry location), see Section 6.1.1.3.
+Approximately 10-34 soil pit or coring locations will be chosen, based on the size and spatial heterogeneity of the site (the upper limit of locations is constrained by available budget for this effort.)
+Final reports, including site-level summaries that place the sampled soils in the broader context of soils and geomorphology for the entire NEON site and pedon descriptions containing pit-level observations and field measurements, will be produced from the characterization work.
+In addition, physical and chemical analyses by soil horizon (listed in Table 2) will be made available to NEON data users via the NEON data portal.
+If resources permit, soil samples by horizon may be archived according to NCSS protocols (air-dried, sieved to ≤ 2mm, and stored in a cool, dry location).